ieee-ceda-datc/datc-rdf-calibrations/README.md

 # DATC RDF Calibrations

-This repository provides calibrations for two basic electrical analyses, parasitic estimation and static timing analysis, using publicly-available enablements (NanGate45, SKY130).
+This repository provides calibrations for three basic electrical analyses: (1)parasitic estimation, (2) static timing analysis, and (3) static IR drop estimation using publicly-available enablements (NanGate45, SKY130).
 Our hope is that these calibration datasets will help boost the research community's advancement along the axes of accuracy, turnaround time, and capacity for these fundamental analyses that inform IC physical implementation.

 ## Timer Calibration Data